holycrap872/ucls-ms-intro-to-cs/CourseMaterials/02_scratch/02_maze/lesson_plan.md

         - Do a shape together
             - Triangle with triangles at the edges
 - What is a conditional?
+    - Conditionals from real life
+        - What are some conditionals you "evaluate" in the morning
+            - Ask the class
+            - e.g., If cold then put on coat
     - Act out if/else
         - `if light is on, stand up, else, sit down`
         - `if light changes give me money`